edname/docker-traccar-setup/README.md

-# How to install and setup traccar on docker and portainer
+# How to install and setup traccar on docker

 ## docker-traccar-setup guide